diaspd/job-calculator/README.md

 ## 🚀 Technologies

-This project was developed with the following technologies:
+This project was developed with the following technologies:<b>

 - HTML
 - CSS